 Phillips-Foster, 302 F.3d at 794, the Court finds that a reasonable person could have reached a decision similar to the one which Standard reached.
 A reasonable person could have concluded that, although Foss’s mental health diagnoses are significant and legitimate, her diagnoses and resulting symptoms are not disabling such that she could not perform this type of job for any employer.

 For this reasons, the Court concluded that Standard’s denial of benefits was not arbitrary and capricious, denied Foss’s motion for summary judgment and granted Standard’s motion for summary judgment.
+These ERISA disability cases are tough.

 A full copy of the decision is here: Foss v.
 Standard.